Superrehtard/old_diaspora_wiki/Frequently-Asked-Questions.md

 [Unofficial guide for Windows installation](http://tom.net.nz/2010/09/installing-diaspora-on-windows/)

 ***What is a *seed*?***<br>
-A seed is a HTTP server (a webserver) where Diaspora is running.
-There are several seed which you can access using a webbrowser.
+A seed is an HTTP server (a webserver) where Diaspora is running.
+There are several seeds which you can access using a webbrowser.
 Communication is not restricted to one seed.
-You can add friends from other seed and communicate with them.
+You can add friends from other seeds and communicate with them.

 ***Debug information?***<br>
 You can use the command<br>